Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Relevant Work

 \subsection{Understanding Diversity in CS/SE}

-Harrison and Klein \cite{Harrison2007WhatsTD} define diversity as the “distribution of differences among the members of a unit concerning a common attribute.”
-Much existing diversity research in SE focuses on social attributes like gender, age, and ethnicity, especially as these are protected classes under United States anti-discrimination law \cite{EeocProtected}.
-Studies have shown that software engineers face challenges and barriers to developing activities in this field resulting from perceived diversity related to these attributes \cite{Rodriguez-PerezGema2021Pdis}.
+Harrison and Klein \cite{Harrison2007WhatsTD} define diversity as the ``distribution of differences among the members of a unit concerning a common attribute.''
+Most of the previous diversity research in SE focuses on perceptible attributes like gender, age, and ethnicity, especially as these are protected classes under the United States anti-discrimination law \cite{EeocProtected}.
+Previous works have shown that software practitioners face challenges and barriers to developing activities in this field resulting from perceived diversity related to these attributes \cite{Rodriguez-PerezGema2021Pdis}.
 Age-related barriers are particularly relevant to software engineers with non-traditional academic backgrounds, who tend to be older at the same career stage as their peers \cite{CourseReport}.
-The perception that younger software engineers are better is pervasive throughout the industry and even popular media \cite{paper5}.
-This discriminatory discourse tend to create challenges to older software engineers to participate in open-source software (OSS) projects \cite{morrison2016veteran,baltes202040}.
+The perception that younger software engineers are better is pervasive throughout the industry, and even popular media \cite{paper5}.
+This discriminatory discourse tends to create challenges for older software engineers to participate in Open-Source Software (OSS) projects \cite{morrison2016veteran,baltes202040}.